Transportation and shipping to Switzerland

 Transportation costs for goods that come to Switzerland as a parcel

 Costs vary depending on which provider you choose to send your parcel with.
 The larger the parcel and the heavier it is, the more expensive the shipping will be.
-You can send a simple consignment for just a few euros(to the Deutsche Post price overview).
+You can send a simple consignment for just a few euros(to the German Post price overview).
 A parcel can be sent to Switzerland from approx. 9 EUR.
 A parcel will cost you at least EUR 25 when shipped as a private customer via DHL.

 Other shipping service providers such as Hermes offer parcel shipping from around EUR 18(to the Hermes parcel price list).